bfillmer/roots/README.md

 ## Fork Changes

 * Added generic AJAX functions file and example javascript for quickly adding AJAX enabled elements to the site.
+* Font Awesome CDN support to easily access and use the font for a design.

 ## Installation